MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 *  To remove previous session data.

-Files in user data folders might still be in use after the WebView2 application is closed.
-In this situation, wait for the browser process and all child processes to exit before deleting the folder.
-You can retrieve the process ID of the browser process by using the `BrowserProcessId` property of the WebView2.
+Note this edge case: Files in user data folders might still be in use after the WebView2 app is closed.
+In this situation, wait for the browser process and all child processes to exit before deleting the user data folder.
+You can retrieve the process ID of the browser process by using the `BrowserProcessId` property of the WebView2 app instance.

 <!-- ====================================================================== -->
-## Share user data folders
+## How to share user data folders

 WebView2 controls can share the same user data folders, to do the following: